swiftlang/swift-package-manager/Documentation/PackageManagerCommunityProposal.md

 ### A Build System for Swift Packages

 Swift is a compiled language.
-As such, the Swift Package Manager provides a _build system_ for Swift (`swift build`).

-It knows how to invoke build tools, like the Swift compiler (`swiftc`), to produce built products from Swift source files.
+As such, the Swift Package Manager provides a _build system_ for Swift (`swift build`), which knows how to invoke build tools, like the Swift compiler (`swiftc`), to produce built products from Swift source files.

+By design, the Swift Package Manager tightly integrates features across package definitions and the Swift compiler.
+This allows for the build system to introspect package definitions and use insights from the compiler to manage their configuration.

 ### Convention-Based Configuration